skx/kilua/README.md

 Future plans?

-* It might be nice to add accessors/mutators for the current cursor-position.

 * It might be nice to have `goto mark` and `set mark`, like vi.

 * The save() primitive should allow:  save( "new/file/name" )

-* If we could implement a "selection" then we could have useful copy/paste.
-   -> Just need "selection start" + "selection end"
-   -> Along with a new highlighter.
-   -> Along with a primitive "selection()".
-  How hard can that be?

 Steve